 Standard Guitar Tuning

-As you probably know, the standard tuning for the six-string guitar is EADGBE.
-It’s probably the first tuning you ever learned, and for some guitarists, it might be the only tuning you’ve ever learned.
+This is the home base!
+The standard tuning for the six-string guitar is EADGBE.
+It’s probably the first tuning you ever learned, and for some guitarists, it might be the only tuning you’ve ever used.
 The vast majority of songs played on the guitar use this tuning.
-If you strum it unfretted, it creates a Em7+11 chord.
-But, it’s probably seldom used that way—if ever.
+If you strum it unfretted, it creates an Em7+11 chord.
+A chord seldom used in this voicing—save for that Stevie Wonder turnaround.

 You’ve probably learned hundreds of patterns and shapes that apply to standard tuning.
-If you’ve only played your guitar in standard, learning to effectively utilize alternate tunings for guitar may require a shift of imagination—but it can help strengthen your ear and bring you back to that explorative mindset of a beginner.
+If you’ve only played your guitar in standard, effectively utilizing alternate tunings for guitar may require a shift of imagination—but it can help strengthen your ear and bring you back to that explorative mindset of a beginner.

-There are dozens of alternate tunings for the six-string guitar alone (we included a helpful list at the bottom of the page).
-In this article, we will get into a couple of broad categories (Drop and Open tunings) and explore one very popular guitar tuning a little more closely (DADGAD).
+There are dozens of alternate tunings for the six-string guitar alone (we included a helpful list at the bottom of this page).
+In this article, we will get into a couple of broad categories and give advice on how to explore them.

-This is also a good way to get started.
-Drop D is very similar to standard guitar tuning, but the 6th string is lowered one full step.
-Again, most left-hand forms and patterns apply.
+This is the perfect place to start when coming from standard tuning.
+Drop D is very similar to standard guitar tuning, but the 6th string is lowered one full step so most left-hand forms and patterns apply.

-This is a classic metal tuning because of the extended low range, and the simplicity of playing power chords fast.
-You can use one finger to hold down a single fret position on the lowest three (or just the 6th and 5th) strings is straightforward and makes creating progressions relatively easy.
+This is a classic tuning in rock and metal because of the extended low range, and the simplicity of playing power chords fast.
+You can use one finger to hold down a single fret position on the lowest three (or just the 6th and 5th) strings and get a straightforward powerchord.
+This makes creating progressions relatively easy.
 No third in the chord gives it raw, open power.

-Drop D is also somewhat common in classical guitar music, to a much different effect.
+Drop D is also somewhat common in acoustic and classical guitar music, to a much different effect.
 Its similarities to standard also make it great for quickly jumping between the two tunings.

 - Foo Fighters, “Everlong”